2HUmuch5auce/Engineering-Portfolio/README.md

 Thank you for your time!

+### About Me

+I have always been the curious type and have always been the kinetic learning type.
+My understanding of things comes visually and physically so I often like to draw things out and construct tangible models.
+Naturally, projects have always been the best learning medium for me to absorb, apply, and express what I have learned.
+I work the best when there is a clear goal and feasible timeline, and I enjoy working on teams that share a similar work ethic but offer different perspectives.
+At my essence, I am a hard worker and a critical thinker.

+In my down time, I enjoy electric longboarding around the Bay Area, playing soccer on the Berkeley campus fields, and creating small 3D solutions with my Ender 3 v2.
+I also enjoy digital photography and like to shoot still life and street with my Nikon D3300 DSLR.
+If you are curious, check out my newly created photography handle on Instagram: @zhumuchsauce.

+### Navigating My GitHub Porfolio

 If you would like to see my portfolio, please click the file titled, "Portfolio_Andrew_Zhu.pdf"

 If you would like to see my project demonstrations, please click the file titled, "Projects_Andrew_Zhu.md"